shellspec/shellspec/README.md

 ##### `call` - call a shell function (without subshell)

-It call a function without subshell.
+It calls a function without subshell.
 Practically, it can also run commands.

 ```sh